dalemaitre/Rodentia/README.md

 ## How to run scripts

 1. Set the working directory so that it corresponds to the folder where your scripts and data are (use `/` for Windows systems and `\` for Mac OS).
-If you have an R project /see above), the working directory is already correct.
+If you have an R project (see above), the working directory is already correct.
 ```{r wd}
 setwd("C:/.../MyFolder")  # change the path to fit the relevant folder
 ```